mariomolinam/academic-kickstart/content/research/index.md

 **Molina, Mario** (2013) "Unity between Sensibility and Understanding.
 The Origin of the Critical Problem" (in Spanish),  *Revista de Filosofia*, vol. LXIX, 195-213. [[article](https://scielo.conicyt.cl/scielo.php?pid=S0718-43602013000100015&script=sci_arttext)]

+## Working Papers
+--
+**Molina, Mario D.**, "To rest on one’s laurels?
+Effectiveness and stability of status orders."

+Drouhot, Lucas, **Mario D. Molina**, and Filiz Garip, "Divided in Diversity?
+Majority-minority ties and cultural difference in friendship networks among European adolescents."

+Makovi, Kinga and **Mario D. Molina**.
+"Unequal Pay for Unequal Work?
+Opportunity Regimes and Fairness in the Workplace."

 ## Work in Progress
 ---

-**Molina, Mario D.**, "To rest on one's laurels?: Effectiveness and stability of status orders." (*Under review*)

-Drouhot, Lucas, **Mario D. Molina**, and Filiz Garip, "Identity and relational structure among immigrant adolescents in Western Europe." (*Writing*)

 Occhiutto, Nicholas and **Mario D. Molina**.
-“The Social Structure of Asset Bubbles: The Case of the Taxicab Medallion in New York City.” (*Revising manuscript*)
+“The Social Structure of Asset Bubbles: The Case of the Taxicab Medallion in New York City.”

-Asad, Asad, **Mario D. Molina**, and Neil Lewis, Jr., "Profiles of psychological distress among noncitizens in the United States, 2011-2018." (*Data analysis*)
+Asad, Asad, **Mario D. Molina**, and Neil Lewis, Jr. "Profiles of psychological distress among noncitizens in the United States, 2011-2018."

 Pan, Rui, **Mario D. Molina**, and Minsu Park.
-"Status differences and team disruption among K-pop bands using Wikipedia edits." (*Data analysis*)
+"Status differences and team disruption among K-pop bands using Wikipedia edits."

-Makovi, Kinga and **Mario D. Molina**.
-"Unequal Pay for Unequal Work?
-Uncertain Performance and Fairness in the Workplace" (*Writing*)
+Bucca, Mauricio and **Mario D. Molina**.
+"Exposure to inequality, fairness, and tolerance of inequality.
+An experimental Approach."

+**Molina, Mario D.**.
+"The influence of high-status individuals on group-level cooperation."

+**Molina, Mario D.**.
+"Does the cultural environment determine tolerance for inequality?"